Skip to main content

 • People are likely to move during spring, and summer before school starts

-Step Two: Compare Your House with Similar Houses
+Step Two: Compare Your House With Similar Houses

-Use caution, because "comps" are just listing prices, not what the house actually sold for.
+It's important to keep in mind that comps are just listing prices, not what the house actually sold for.
 Although it's worth checking listings to set your price, also investigate what similar homes actually sold for in your area.

 Step Three: Understand the Tax Consequences